RISD in SEOUL

 - Administrative fee: $60

-The program fee includes all local transportation and the field trip to an South Asia country (still TBD).
-Meals, airfare to Seoul, Student Visa (approximately $80), local transportation, materials are all out of pocket expenses.
+The program fee includes all local transportation and field trips.
+Meals, airfare to Seoul, Student Visa (approximately $80), materials are all out of pocket expenses.
 Please note: meal plans are not available at Ewha.

 How to apply